Irela Bravo

 Irela Bravo (born July 24, 1953) is a Cuban announcer and actress.
 She has received the Caricato Award, awarded by the UNEAC.
 She is the announcer on the weekly talk show Entre tú y yo (Between Me and You).
 She provided the voices of María Silvia and Eutelia in the Cuban cartoon Elpidio Valdés.

 Early life and career

-Bravo was born in Havana on July 24, 1953.
+Bravo was born in Santiago de Cuba on July 24, 1953.
 She began her artistic studies at the School of Formation of Actors of the Cuban Institute of Broadcasting in 1971.

 During her education period, she began to work as an actress for radio, where she has alternated locution and acting through the years, besides making her foray into cinema, theatre and television.
 Bravo has devoted great part of her work to children's programmes.
 In 1997 she received a recognition from the Ministry of Education, for her work in favour of childhood.